Content warning for colonization

 Queer is not the perfect word to describe the Nuer tradition of infertile women socially transitioning into men.
 However, it may be one of the better options available.
 To call the social men transgender would not be entirely wrong, but would not take into account their own definitions of themselves.
 While many of the people who were in this situation may have identified more with being a man than a woman, for some, the difference was most likely social and economic.
 That being said, calling the marriage of the person in question to a woman a gay marriage fails for the same reason.
 This is the issue with binary applications of gender and sexuality.
 While some may have still identified as women, others may not.
 The term queer works because it allows for the complex reality.

 It would be difficult to pin down what every social man felt about their gender.
-Though the Nuer had a rich and thorough system for keeping oral history, much of this was destroyed.
+Though the Nuer had a rich and thorough system for keeping oral history, much of that was destroyed by colonial powers.
 Queer allows for a wide range of experiences.

 It seems only fitting to recognize that the Nuer tradition is slightly more complex than most sources discuss.
-As well as infertile AFAB people being able to transition into men socially, AFAB people who have given birth to many children and owned property independent of their husbands were also allowed to participate in the tradition.
+As well as infertile AFAB people being able to transition into men socially, AFAB people who gave birth to many children and owned property independent of their husbands were also allowed to participate in the tradition.

 For the people experiencing infertility, there are additional possible benefits to the transition.
 Infertile people were sometimes seen as divine beings, and many social men would become healers for their community.
 Some also accrued property, cattle, and respect from the community.
 This would also lead to them marrying multiple women, as was common for men in the culture.